deep-sea-tactics/software-2025-2026-plus/README.md

 Run the installer program **with an internet connection**, and it'll do the rest!

 ## Usage
-Install Dyver Topside on your topside computer (which is ideally running Linux), install Dyver Robot on your robot, and test and configure your network.
-DSS will help you define and characterize the thruster layout of your ROV, and Dyver can figure out the rest.
-Test your sensors (including the cameras), ensuring that each one is outputting telemetry on Dyver Topside.
-Test your method of input and ensure that the thruster configuration makes sense.

-Congratulations, Dyver is now fully ready for you to use.
+Install a binary of the topside application onto the topside computer, and install a binary of the robot application onto the robot.
+> [!NOTE]
+> Advanced usage such as modifying cache entries or configuring the network does not have a publicly available source of documentation.
+This is being actively fixed.

 ## Installation (Developers)

 1. Build on Linux.
 If you haven't already, install `cmake` and `clang` with its associated tools (such as `clang-format`)
 2. Clone the repository.
 3. With the repository's master directory as your current working directory, execute `source deps.sh` to install dependencies.
-4. If you've done everything correctly, any Dyver target you choose should build successfully.
+5. If you've done everything correctly, any Dyver target you choose should build successfully.
 Nice!